bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 <img src="/brov2//cad/assembled-frame.png" class="img-responsive" style="max-width:900px" />

-# Assembling the Electronics Tray
+# Electronics Enclosure Overview

-## Overview

 The pictures below show orientation of the main pieces of hardware in the electronics enclosure.
-They also point out the names of several of the important parts for assembly that will be discussed throughout the instructions.
+They also point out the names of several of the important parts for assembly that will be discussed in the remaining instrustions

 <b> <font size="4"> Top View </font> </b>
 <img src="/brov2//cad/advanced-top-render-1.png" class="img-responsive" style="max-width:900px" />